uploadcare/migro/README.md

   --upload_base TEXT              Base URL for uploads.
                                   [default: https://upload.uploadcare.com/]

-  --from_url_timeout FLOAT        Number of seconds before a file gets
+  --from_url_timeout FLOAT        Maximum number of seconds for uploading
+                                  a single file via `from_url`.
+If this threshold gets exceeded, a file is
+                                  considered not loaded.
+Increase this
+                                  timeout when expecting to get larger
-                                  processed via `from_url`.
+                                  files via `from_url`.
                                   [default: 30]

   --max_uploads INTEGER           Maximum number of upload requests